Kihumba/private-/Phase-B/Curriculum/11 - Willingness to Ask Questions/README.md

 **Skill Description**
 ----------
-Aspiring Andelans see asking questions as important.
-They show a readiness to ask many questions, majority of which are holistic and are focused on obtaining comprehension rather driving straight into the task.
+Aspiring Andelans see asking questions as important, and show a readiness to ask many questions in multiple situations.

 **Output**